cytojen/Air_Quality_Mexico_Data/README.md

 # ATM & MET Traffic Data Analysis for MER and UIZ Stations

 This repository contains data files and a Jupyter Notebook for analyzing ATM (Air Traffic Management) and MET (Meteorological) data, specifically focusing on the "MER" and "UIZ" stations.
-This analysis involves preprocessing and examining traffic and meteorological parameters to derive insights into traffic patterns, environmental impact, and operational conditions for each station.

 ## Project Structure